-In order to provide each family with the healthiest experience possible, we offer the following Health Guideline
+In order to provide each family with the healthiest experience possible, we offer the following Health Guidelines:

 Cleanliness of our instruments

 Please know that we are very mindful of doing everything possible to not spread disease.
-Therefore, we request the help of all of our parents/caregivers to aid us in monitoring their child's use of our instruments and if they believe the instruments used by their child has gotten wet or has been compromised in any way to please put those instruments into our "Wet Box."
+Therefore, we request the help of all of our parents/caregivers to aid us in monitoring their child's use of our instruments.
+If they believe the instrument(s) used by their child has gotten wet or has been compromised in any way, we ask to please put those instruments into our "Wet Box."
 At the end of each class we spray ALL of the instruments with a rubbing alcohol solution, as recommended by the CDC.
 Items in our wet box receive extra attention.

 A child with a frequent deep moist cough should stay home, especially if he is too young to cover his own mouth when he coughs.
 An occasional cough in an otherwise healthy-appearing energetic child is of no more concern than the cold that causes it.